COINHOUSE TERMS AND CONDITIONS OF USE

 8.1 Crypto-assets offer

-The list of Crypto-assets offered by COINHOUSE is communicated to the customer via the Website or a Customer Service Officer.
+The list of Crypto-assets offered by COINHOUSE is communicated to the customer via the Website and Mobile App or a Customer Service Officer.
 The Customer can also request this list by email.
 The list may change at any time without prior notice.
 In particular, COINHOUSE may unilaterally decide to no longer offer Services on a given Crypto-asset.
 This decision may be motivated by a possible legal or technological risk.
 In such a case, COINHOUSE will use its best efforts to notify the affected Customers within a reasonable period of time, offer solutions so that the Customers can withdraw the Crypto-assets to their Wallet, convert them to other Crypto-assets or sell them.

 8.2 Service Offers